-HQLA eligible securities, as defined under LCR Delegated Act rules, fall into three categories: Level 1, Level 2A, and Level 2B liquid assets.
+HQLA eligible securities fall into three categories: Level 1, Level 2A, and Level 2B liquid assets.

-Level 1 liquid assets, which are of the highest quality and deemed the most liquid (e.g. central bank reserves or securities issued by the U.S. Treasury Department), are subject to no or little discount (or haircuts) to their market value and may be largely used without limit in the liquidity buffer.
+Level 1 liquid assets, which are of the highest quality and deemed the most liquid, are subject to no or little discount (or haircuts) to their market value and may be largely used without limit in the liquidity buffer.

-Level 2A and 2B securities are recognised as being relatively stable and reliable sources of liquidity, but not to the same extent as Level 1 assets.
+Level 2A and 2B securities are recognized as being relatively stable and reliable sources of liquidity, but not to the same extent as Level 1 assets.
 LCR rules therefore set a 40% cap on the combined amount of Level 2A and Level 2B that firms may hold in their total eligible liquidity buffer.

-Level 2B liquid assets, are considered less liquid and more volatile than Level 2A liquid assets, and are subject to larger and varying haircuts and which may not exceed 15 % of the total eligible HQLA.
+Level 2B liquid assets are considered less liquid and more volatile than Level 2A liquid assets and are subject to larger and varying haircuts and which may not exceed 15 % of the total eligible HQLA.